usabilityhub/rails-erb-loader/README.md

 ### Dependencies

 If your `.erb` files depend on files in your Ruby project, you can list them explicitly.
-Inclusion of the `rails-erb-loader-dependency` (or `-dependencies`) comment will tell webpack to watch these files - causing webpack-dev-server to rebuild when they are changed.
+Inclusion of `rails-erb-loader-dependency` (or `-dependencies`) in a javascript comment block will tell webpack to watch these files - causing webpack-dev-server to rebuild when they are changed.
+If you don't want the directive to end up in the result, include the javascript comment block inside an erb comment block.

 #### Watch individual files